deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 ---
 layout: distill
-title: Leveraging Representation Engineering to Evaluate LLM’s Situational Awareness
+title: Leveraging Representation Engineering For LLM’s In-Context-Learning
 description: We present a method to observe model internals whether LLMs are performing in-context learning and control the model outputs based on such Context Vectors.
-date: 2023-11-08
+date: 2023-12-12
 htmlwidgets: true

 # Anonymize when submitting